JGI’s International Volunteer Program

 Program Start Dates:

-Six month volunteer placements begin in January, February, July, and August of every year.
+Six month volunteer placements will begin in June/July 2016.

 How to Apply:

-Applications are accepted and interviews are conducted on a rolling basis.
-To apply, please submit cover letter and resume to the JGI International Volunteer Recruiter at firstname.lastname@example.org.
+Applications will be accepted on a rolling basis through April 24, 2016.
+Click here to apply, you will have the opportunity to upload a cover letter and resume/CV.
 Please note that due to the high number of applications and inquiries, only qualified applicants will be contacted for an interview.

 Please see individual job descriptions for country-specific fee breakdowns.
 We understand that these fees represent a significant financial investment, if you have specific questions or concerns about the fees please ask them during the interview process.

 Upon acceptance into the volunteer program you will be asked to pay 30% of the program fee as a nonrefundable deposit, this will be due by May 23, 2016.
 The remaining 70% of the program fee will be due by June 13, 2016.